tend

 Issue triage

-When an issue opens, tend classifies it, checks against the existing backlog for duplicates, and attempts to reproduce any reported bug.
+When an issue opens, tend classifies it, checks the backlog for duplicates, and tries to reproduce any reported bug.

-If the fix is small and conservative, it'll draft one.
-Otherwise it leaves a clean, specific note for whoever picks the issue up.
+If the fix is small and conservative, it'll open a PR.
+Otherwise it leaves a clear note for whoever picks it up.

 Work delegation

-Mention the bot in a PR or issue thread and it'll take a pass at what you asked — read the diff, run a check, draft a change, answer the question.
+Mention the bot in a PR or issue and it takes a pass at what you asked — resolve a merge conflict, draft a change, research a question, fix the tests.

 Nightly & weekly maintenance

-Overnight it resolves merge conflicts on open PRs, reviews recent commits, sweeps a handful of files for stale docs and small bugs, and closes issues that have quietly been resolved.
+Overnight it sweeps a rotating sample of files for stale docs and small bugs, reviews the day's commits, resolves merge conflicts on its own open PRs, and closes issues that got fixed.

-Each day tend reads the previous day's CI runs of its own workflows, looks for behaviour that didn't sit right, and proposes adjustments to its skills and config.
+Each day tend reads the previous day's runs of its own workflows, looks for behaviour that didn't sit right, and proposes adjustments to its Skills and config.

 getting started